Looking for a career in public child welfare?

 Students accepted into the MSW program who are interested in making a career commitment to public child welfare.

-CA employees interested in obtaining a MSW to enhance their knowledge and skills in delivering services to families and children.
+DCYF employees interested in obtaining an MSW to enhance their knowledge and skills in delivering services to families and children.

-Other DSHS/state employees interested in obtaining a MSW degree and making a career commitment to public child welfare.
+DSHS/state employees interested in obtaining an MSW degree and making a career commitment to public child welfare.

 CWTAP Application Process

-The videos below showcase real-life social workers in current job settings at Children's Administration.
+The videos below showcase real-life social workers in current job settings at the Department of Children, Youth and Families.
 Each individual interviewed shares personal insights into work environments, common tasks, benefits and challenges:

-The Annual CWTAP Student Institute is a collaboration of the Child Welfare Training & Advancement Programs from all three participating universities (Eastern Washington University, University of Washington Seattle, and University of Washington Tacoma) and the Children's Administration.
+The Annual CWTAP Student Institute is a collaboration of the Child Welfare Training & Advancement Programs from all three participating universities (Eastern Washington University, University of Washington Seattle, and University of Washington Tacoma) and the Department of Children, Youth and Families.

 The Institute provides student-centered learning and networking opportunities in an atmosphere of mutual support and peer education.
-Students present on topics that directly relate to professional child welfare practice and the mission and goals of the Children's Administration.
+Students present on topics that directly relate to professional child welfare practice and the mission and goals of the Department of Children, Youth and Families.
 The Institute also offers opportunities for collaboration and networking with some of the State's most highly-regarded leaders in child welfare.

 Rick Butt, MSW